thm2kor/Udacity-CarND-Behavioral-Cloning-P4/README.md

 model.add(Lambda(lambda x: x/127.5 - 1., input_shape=(66, 200, 3)))
 ```
 #### Model
-The network starts with a normalization layer followed by 5 convolutional layers.The first convolutional layer accepts an input of 3x66x200, has a filter of size 5x5 and stride of 2x2, resulting in output of 24x31x98.
+The network starts with a normalization layer followed by 5 convolutional layers.
+The first convolutional layer accepts an input of 3x66x200, has a filter of size 5x5 and stride of 2x2, resulting in output of 24x31x98.
 The second convolutional layer then applies a filter of size 5x5 with stride of 2x2, resulting in and output of 36x14x47.
 The third convolutional layer then applies a filter of size 5x5 with stride of 2x2, resulting in output of 48x5x22.
 The fourth convolutional layer applies a filter of 3x3 with stride of 1x1 (no stride), resulting in output of 64x3x20.
 The fifth and final convolutional layer then applies a filter of 3x3 with no stride, resulting in output of 64x1x18.
 The output is then flattened to produce a layer of 1152 neurons.
 The first fully-connected layer then results in output of 1164 neurons, followed by 100 neurons, 50 neurons, 10 neurons, and finally produces an output representing the steering angle.
 Two dropout layers with 50% probability is added after the first and second fully connected layers to avoid overfitting of the model.

 The model can be summarized as below: